hafees/riverpod_infinite_scroll/README.md

 The easiest infinite scrolling pagination using Riverpod.
-Just initialize your AsyncNotifier builds with your data-fetching repository method - no need to write any other logic.
+Just initialize your AsyncNotifier build method with your data-fetching repository method - no need to write any other logic.

 https://github.com/hafees/riverpod_infinite_scroll/assets/925404/7448fbbc-780f-47d5-a373-fce25f26e394